min2ha/ukwa-site/content/target/71866/index.en.md

   "subject": "Brexit"
 }

-# Mail on Sunday: The cowards who'll sell their souls to Corbyn for a second vote on Brexit

 The long-awaited purge of Jeremy Corbyn's opponents was under way, with a wave of deselections of sitting MPs.
 However some moderates planned to offer the leadership a deal.
 If deselections continued, they would split and form a new centrist party.
 If deselections were halted, they would stay but in return expected Corbyn to sabotage Brexit.